Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 5 Agustus 2025 22.35.20 UTC
+- WIB: Selasa, 5 Agustus 2025 23.33.07 UTC
-- WITA: Selasa, 5 Agustus 2025 23.35.20 UTC
+- WITA: Rabu, 6 Agustus 2025 00.33.07 UTC
-- WIT: Rabu, 6 Agustus 2025 00.35.20 UTC
+- WIT: Rabu, 6 Agustus 2025 01.33.07 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: success
+Kategori: funny